Ezwann/GitlabCliNode/README.md

 # GitlabCliNode
-A node CLI app made in Node for an exercice during my studies
+A CLI app made in Node for an exercice during my studies.